2019 was a bit of a sleepy year for Japanese fiction, but 2020 promises to…

 For the past half-decade, Korean literature in translation has gone from being the exciting talking-point of the literary world to one of its dominant forces.
 Authors like Han Kang, Bae Suah, and Shin Kyung-sook are near enough household names in the West.
 And now that we’ve come this far, it’s time to look at what incredible Korean books we can look forward to in 2020.

-This year is promising to be a really solid and thrilling one for East Asian literature, and since we’ve already broken down the most exciting Japanese books coming in 2020, it’s time now to look at the very best Korean books we should all be excited for this year!
+This year has been a really solid and thrilling one for East Asian literature, and since we’ve already broken down the most exciting Japanese books of 2020, it’s time now to look at the very best Korean books we’ve been excited about this year.

 Offer: Try two of these books for free with a trial of Audible.